Lyndros/cryptobot_discord/README.md

 $systemctl enable loki_bot.service
 ```

-## 6. Chatting withs your bot
+## 6. Chatting with your bot
-To see a list of available bot commands, open a chat with your bot and type "/bot ayuda"
+In order to chat with your bot just open a chat or a channel where your bot is present and type
+"/bot ayuda" in order to see the available commands.

 ## 7. Donations
 If you want o support this repository I accept donations even 1 TOK is always welcome :-)!